postmannen/steward/README.md

 - All handling down to the process and message level are handled concurrently.
 So if there are problems handling one message sent to a node on a subject it will not affect the messages being sent to other nodes, or other messages sent on other subjects to the same host.

-- Default timeouts to wait for ACK messages and max attempts to retry sending a message specified upon startup.
-This can be overridden on the message level.

 - Message types of both ACK and NACK, so we can decide if we want or don't want an Acknowledge if a message was delivered succesfully.
 Example: We probably want an ACK when sending some CLICommand to be executed, but we don't care for an acknowledge (NACK) when we send an "hello I'm here" event.

+### Timeouts and retries

+- Default timeouts to wait for ACK messages and max attempts to retry sending a message are specified upon startup.
+This can be overridden on the message level.

+- Timeout's can be specified on both the message, and the method.
+With other words a message can have a timeout, and for example if the method it will trigger is a shell command it can have it's own timeout so processes can have a timeout if they get stuck.

+- Setting the retries to `0` is the same as unlimited retries.

 ### Flags and configuration file